Jefferson Cowie: Stayin' Alive: The 1970s and the Last Days of the Working Class

 Cowie's book, Stayin' Alive: The 1970s and the Last Days of the Working Class was published in 2010 and received various awards along with media recognition.
-Richard Oestreicher from University of Pittsburgh stated that "the author poses big questions, imaginatively links material from what are usually separate topical specialties, and writes with considerable literary flair."
+Richard Oestreicher from the University of Pittsburgh stated that "the author poses big questions, imaginatively links material from what are usually separate topical specialties, and writes with considerable literary flair."
 According to Joseph A. McCartin, the book is "as smart and lively a history of American workers in this period as we will see for a long time".
-Robert Forrant reviewed that "while the book is long and may not work in some academic settings, anyone interested in understanding why, during our recent national elections, candidates from the major political parties almost never uttered the words "working class," would do well to read Cowie's lively history."
+Robert Forrant reviewed that "while the book is long and may not work in some academic settings, anyone interested in understanding why, during our recent national elections, candidates from the major political parties almost never uttered the words "working class" would do well to read Cowie's lively history."

 In 2011, Cowie received the Merle Curti Award and the Francis Parkman Prize for Stayin' Alive.